nsfyn55/apa-stat-scraper-2/README.md

 ## License

+This project is licensed under the MIT License with additional terms specific to web scraping.
+See [LICENSE](LICENSE) for full details.

+**Key Points:**
+- Open source and free to use, modify, and distribute
+- Educational and personal use encouraged
+- Commercial use may violate APA website terms of service
-This project is for educational and personal use.
-Please respect the APA website's terms of service and rate limits.
+- Users must respect APA website terms of service and rate limits
+- No warranty for data accuracy or website compatibility

 ## Support